 What Is ASPE?

-ASPE stands for Accounting Standards for Private Enterprises and is quite a recent introduction to the world of Canadian finance.
+ASPE stands for Accounting Standards for Private Enterprise and is quite a recent introduction to the world of Canadian finance.
 First introduced in 2009, ASPE has become especially popular amongst Canadian small business owners thanks to its more simplistic accounting procedures that are well suited to the accounting needs of private enterprises.

 Publicly traded companies do not qualify for ASPE guidelines as these standards are designed specifically for businesses owned by private individuals.
 As a result, a vast proportion of small businesses in Canada can benefit from using ASPE instead of the more complicated IFRS guidelines.